Buying a House: A Step by Step Guide

 Making an offer on your perfect property

-When you have taken the time to patiently search for your ideal property and have finally found the one you want to go for, it is time to make an offer.
+You have taken the time to patiently search for your ideal property.
+And you have finally found the one you want to go for, it is time to make an offer.
 This is a big step and one you need to be fully prepared for.

 Make sure that you have all your documentation ready.
 You need your identification, proof of your funds, proof of your mortgage agreement and enough money for your deposit.
-It is also worth researching the value of other houses in the area of similar size and type so that you have an informed idea of the price that you are willing to pay for the property.
+It is also worth researching the value of other houses in the area.
+Check the properties of similar size and type so that you have an informed idea of the price that you are willing to pay for the property.

-Once you have everything ready and you have a price in mind, you should contact your estate agent to tell them that you wish to make an offer.
+Once you have everything ready and you have a price in mind, contact your estate agent to make an offer.
 Then comes the nerve-racking bit; Waiting to see if the seller has accepted or rejected your offer.
 If the offer is rejected, it’s time for more negotiations, or to move on and look for a different house.
 If the offer is accepted, it’s time to celebrate and exchange contracts!

 MORE HOME Buying BLOG POSTS

-Hopefully, before you know it, you will be moving into your new home and searching for ways in which you can save money on some home renovations!
+Hopefully, before you know it, you will be moving into your new home.
+New step?
+Searching for ways in which you can save money on some home renovations!